 An exotic pair is a currency pair where the USD is not on either side.
 For example the EUR/JPY, AUD/CAD and the GBP/CHF are exotic pairs.
 Trading the exotics is hugely rewarding because generally speaking when the USD pairs are not moving the exotics start to move, which facilitates daily trading and pip potential across 28 pairs.
-The 28 pairs are various combinations of the 8 major currencies.
+The 28 pairs we trade are various combinations of the 8 major currencies.

 Do Not Follow This Poor Advice

 Any trader, trainer or educator who advises you to “only trade one pair” or “get to know one pair really well” is completely and categorically wrong.
 Advising someone to not trade the exotics indicates clearly that this person does not understand a total market analysis approach, parallel and inverse analysis, or how to take advantage of movements of individual currencies.
 These educators and the traders who follow them are missing out on the opportunity the market provides and have only limited pips to trade, and they are passing along poor advice.
 They continue force trades into the EUR/USD or default to scalping, or else they force trades into the majors when the exotics are moving very fast.

 The Correct Path

 The currency market is loaded with opportunities.
 Paper trading the exotics will get you over any possible objections to trading them.
 Sometimes the spreads are actually lower on the exotics than some majors on non deal desk platforms or ECN brokers.
 The spreads on the exotics have been consistently dropping over the years due to the competition and increasing liquidity on the spot fx market.
 Even with a deal desk broker whats the difference between making 200 pips and 198 pips on a trade?, who cares, it does not matter.
 Also if you hang onto your trades with swing to position trading it doesn’t matter what pair you trade.

 Using The Exotics In Your Market Analysis